MBass-ador/MSSE661FinalProject/README.md

 at Regis University
 <br>
 <br>
-<p>The app is a scoreboard for use by gaming guild administrators and members.</p>
+<p>The app is a scoreboard and event scheduler, for use by gaming guild administrators and members.</p>
 <br>
 <p>Functionality is divided between a web server and a backend API for database access.</p>